-On the OSMP land system, the Grassland Ecosystem Management Plan (GMAP) guides prairie dog management most directly, as do the Prairie Dog Working Group recommendations, and the Preferred Alternative for Irrigated Agricultural Lands.
+On the OSMP land system, the Grassland Ecosystem Management Plan (GMAP) guides prairie dog management most directly (Appendix C), as do the Prairie Dog Working Group recommendations, and the Preferred Alternative for Irrigated Agricultural Lands.
 These documents are further supported by the Agricultural Resources Management Plan and the OSMP Master Plan.
 The GMAP defines goals for occupied acres of prairie dogs in areas of the OSMP system referred to as 'grassland preserves' and on OSMP lands overall.
-The goals for conservation of prairie dogs include at least 10% prairie dog occupancy in each of 3 grassland preserves (north, east and south) and a minimum of 800 acres of prairie dogs across the whole OSMP system.
-A viable prairie dog population is needed to meet these prairie dog conservation goals as well as other management objectives for conservation of sensitive species such as raptors, burrowing owls and badgers.
+The goals for conservation of prairie dogs include at least 10% prairie dog occupancy in each of three grassland preserves (north, east, and south) and a minimum of 800 acres of prairie dogs conservation goals as well as other management objectives for conservation of sensitive species such as raptors, burrowing owls and badgers.
 However, there are also other sensitive species and plant communities that are not compatible with environmental conditions created by prairie dog colonies, so conservation objectives are framed to create a balance between conservation of thriving prairie dog and associated species communities along with other important (non-prairie dog) habitat types.